martinring/thesis/src/1-Introduction.md

 - [#chap:partitioning] introduces a methodology to analyse proofs with respect to the question, which parts offer the most reduction in prover run time when instantiated during system run-time.
-- Finally we sketch some advanced ideas for future work in [#chap:advanced] and
+- Finally, we sketch some advanced ideas for future work in [#chap:advanced] and
 - conclude with a brief summary of the results in [#chap:conclusion].

 ## About this thesis